1894 Z9 McLaughlin Coffee XXXX Paper Dolls Set

 1894 Z9 McLaughlin Coffee XXXX Paper Dolls Overview

 McLaughlin Coffee produced numerous paper dolls in the 1800s.
 These would feature a boy or girl and also various outfits that they could wear.
-While most of these were non-sports issues, a baseball and basketball paper doll are known.
+While most of these were non-sports issues, a baseball, basketball, and boxer paper doll are known.

 While often categorized as a trade card, this issue is actually a Z-Card in the American Card Catalog.
 Specifically, it is a Z-9 issue (among others) as it is a coffee and food insert.